khushi25bai11248-oss/RoomSwapSystem/README.md

 ## ✨Features

--Register new students by entering their ID, name, email, and current room number.
+- Register new students by entering their ID, name, email, and current room number.

 -View the details of all registered students along with their assigned rooms.